alban-gerome/kermit/README.md

 Kermit recognises two types of page views.
 Some page views will be the result of a full page load.
 Some websites optimise the user experience by treating every following page view as a page update of the previous page.
 Most pages will contain the same header with the brand logo, internal search and navigation and legal, privacy and terms and conditions links in the footer.
 Loading this common content only once seems like a smart thing to do.
 These are commonly referred to as _single page applications_ or _SPAs_.

 With some single page applications the back button will even work as if a full page load happened, the URL might change or not.
 The _hashchange_ Javascript event might work on your website.
 You might support the back button using _history.pushState()_ but neither of these are generic enough to recognise a page view.
 Kermit leverages _document object model mutations_, aka _DOM mutations_ instead.
-Support for DOM mutations is here again browser-specific like event tracking covered above.
+Support for DOM mutations is, here again, browser-specific like event tracking covered above.
 On browsers not supporting DOM mutations natively Kermit emulates this support.
-If the content change contains a _data-analytics-page-description_ tag is found with a new value Kermit treats this as a new page view.
+If the content change contains a _data-analytics-page-description_ tag with a new value Kermit treats this as a new page view.

 Regardless of whether your website uses only full page loads or a SPA if you have tagged the page using the _data-analytics-pageview-description_ tag Kermit will treat this as a page view.
 If the value of that tag changes Kermit will treat this as a new page view, period.